Thomas von Essen: Biography

-Von Essen is a member of the Von Essen family, who are part of the German and Swedish nobility.
+Von Essen is a member of the Essen family, who are part of the German and Swedish nobility.
 He is a graduate of St. Francis College, class of '72.

 In 2002 he was made an Honorary Commander of the Order of the British Empire (CBE) by Queen Elizabeth II.

 In 1993 Von Essen was elected as President of the Uniformed Firefighters Association representing the department's firefighters.
-He was formerly a Senior Vice-President at Giuliani Partners and Chief Executive Officer of Giuliani-Von Essen LLC.
+He was formerly a Senior Vice-president at Giuliani Partners and chief executive officer of Giuliani-Von Essen LLC.